21centuryweather/hackathon-2025-australia-node/README.md

 ### 3. Use the correct python environment

 To process the hackathon data, we need some extra `python` modules that aren't included in the standard `xp65 analysis3` conda environment.
 So a python virtual environment has been created to use for the hackathon.
-To use it, load the `xp65` conda environment as normal, but take care to specify a **specific version** of analysis3:
+To use it, load the `xp65` conda environment as normal, but take care to load a **specific version** of analysis3:
 ```
 module use /g/data/xp65/public/modules
 module load conda/analysis3-25.02